SillyFreak/typst-stack-pointer/stack-pointer/README.md

 }
 ```

-would be represented by the following Typst code (see the [manual](docs/manual.pdf) for a detailled explanation):
+would be represented by the following Typst code (see the [manual](docs/manual.pdf) for a detailed explanation):

 ```typ
 #let steps = execute({